Ensono/amido.github.io/docs/infrastructure/azure/pipelines/azure_devops.md

 ### Variable group

 A variable group will need creating for storing Azure Credentials to be used with the pipeline.
-Instructions for  can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
+Instructions for creating a variable group can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).
 Give the variable group a name and description and make sure the **Allow access to all pipelines** option is checked.

 Add the following variables using the Service Connection details from [bootstrapping the Azure tenant](../core_infrastructure.md#bootstrap-the-azure-tenant):